droidix/CnC_Generals_Zero_Hour/README.md

 Download ZLib 1.1.4 from the [ZLib Fossils](https://www.zlib.net/fossils/) page and place the contents in `\Code\Libraries\Source\Compression\ZLib\`.

-Download the LZHL files from the [rFactorTools](https://github.com/Grumbel/rfactortools/tree/master/other/quickbms/src/libs/lzhl) project and place the contents in `\Code\Libraries\Source\Compression\LZHCompress\CompLibSource` and `CompLibHeader`.
+Download the LZHL files from the [rFactorTools](https://github.com/Grumbel/rfactortools/tree/master/other/quickbms/src/libs/lzhl) project and place all the files in `\Code\Libraries\Source\Compression\LZHCompress\CompLibSource` and a copy of the headers in `CompLibHeader`.

 In the LZHL source, add this line to the top of `lzhl_tcp.cpp` to suppress the debug info warning:
 ```